ydb-platform/ydb/ydb/docs/en/core/public-talks/_includes/publications/2023/medium.md

 ![YCSB performance series](./_includes/ycsb.webp ={{pub-cover-size}})

-It’s a challenge to implement a distributed database with strong consistency ensuring high speed and scalability.
+It’s a challenge to implement a distributed database with strong consistency, ensuring high speed and scalability.
 YDB excels in these aspects, and our customers can attest to this through their own experiences.
-Unfortunately, we have never presented any performance numbers to a wider audience.
-We recognize the value of this [information](https://blog.ydb.tech/ycsb-performance-series-ydb-cockroachdb-and-yugabytedb-f25c077a382b) and we are preparing more benchmark results to share.
+Unfortunately, we have never presented any performance numbers to a broader audience.
+We recognize the value of this [information](https://blog.ydb.tech/ycsb-performance-series-ydb-cockroachdb-and-yugabytedb-f25c077a382b), and we are preparing more benchmark results to share.